 MLB.TV Single Team.
-MLB.TV’s single team package gives you all out-of-market games for your favorite team.
+MLB.TV’s single-team package gives you all out-of-market games for your favorite team.
 This does not allow you to view live home games.
 This package costs $84.99 per year.

 NBA League Pass.
 The NBA League Pass is the official streaming service for the National Basketball Association.
 Get live games streamed to any connected device.
 There are several options available.

 Major League Soccer is growing into a sport in the U.S. with the same rabid fans we see in Europe, Latin America and other “football” markets.
-If you’re a fan, here’s how you can watch soccer games.
+If you’re a fan, here’s how you can watch live soccer games.